Bangkok for Digital Nomads

 Bartels is everything I hate about the world.

 I've spent as much time in Thailand as I have, because I enjoy being here much more than western countries.
 So I have a certain resentment of foreigners who come to Thailand and make no attempt to integrate because ultimately, the character of a place will be swayed to the will of those that have the most money.
-And as more wealthy westerners arrive in Thailand inistent on living just like they did at home, tourist-heavy parts of Thailand are becoming what I sought to escape in the first place.
+And as more wealthy westerners arrive in Thailand insistent on living just like they did at home, tourist-heavy parts of Thailand are becoming what I sought to escape in the first place.
 Bartels is a perfect example.

 When you walk-in, you won't see a local face in here, it's all westerners.
 The menu is in just English, the staff all speak English, and the atmosphere resembles nothing of Thailand.
 I should hate it.